-- Move the map up/down Shifts the map up and down in the list. - Remove the map Removes the selected map from the list. - Load this map as a data source Places the selected map in the Field Selector tab of the Data Explorer, where you can display the map with the Map Display or with the Omni Control display.
+- Move the map up/down Shifts the map up and down in the list. - Remove the map Removes the selected map from the list. - Load this map as a data source Places the selected map in the Field Selector tab of the Data Explorer, where the map can be displayed with the Map Display or with the Omni Control display.
 This feature allows for adding multiple maps to one tab in the Main Display window.
-Adding a map as a data source also allows you to utilize the Maps->3D Map formula to draw a map over a topography field.
+Adding a map as a data source also allows for utilizing the Maps->3D Map formula to draw a map over a topography field.